pgulley/gimp-gradblend/readme.md

 - - Procedurally generates and saves an image based on variations of the above model

 * pgulley_animator_generator
-- - abstracts generation from deterministic rendering- so we can change parameters to produce animations
+- - abstracts generation from deterministic rendering- so we can change parameters to produce

+* anim_generator
+- - as above, but with a more flexible animation system and other tweaks-

 Future:

 Ok cool!
 This works!
 I think the next steps:
-* more animation options- and sequencing animations?

 * More effects - adding kaliedoscopes, warps, color fuckery in a procedural way
 * curate parameter options better- maybe some options are contextually more or less interesting?
 How to structure those choices?
 	* ex, some layer modes tend to be more destructive than interesting the closer they are to the top of an image
 	* ex, as above, but depending on if a layer is grayscale or rgb
 	* ex, some gradient shapes work best with certain position generators
+	* Already sort of doing something like this with the animation driver system- pairing certain parameters to different functions
+* sequencing animations, or scaling animation strength?
 * save and reload python objects- re-run outputs with manual edits